animatlabs/workflow-forge/docs/index.md

 }
 ```

-Override `RestoreAsync` in your operation to support compensation.
-The base class provides a no-op default — operations that don't override it are safely skipped during compensation.
+Override `RestoreAsync` when you need compensation behavior.
+The base class default is a no-op, and WorkflowForge skips those operations during compensation.

 ---